-Module Title Fracture Mechanics Summary Information Module Code NXC6024 Class Hours/Credit(CN/UK) 48 Hours/3 credits/15 credits Responsible Institution NPU Opening Semester Fall Teaching Profile 40 hours Lectures / 8 hours fracture testing Course Type Technical Textbooks and References C.H Wang (1996) Introduction to Fracture Mechanics Textbooks DSTO-GD-0103 PR M. Janssen, J. Zuidema and R.J.H.Wanhill (2002) Fracture Mechanics 2nd ed.
-DUP Blue Print ISBN 978-9040722219 References/Articles Course Description Course Arrangement This module provides the student with a basic understanding of the failure of materials due to cracking, the physics of fracture and fracture mechanics.
+Module title Failure of Polymers Summary Information Module Code NXC6019 Class Hours/Credit(CN/UK) 48 Hours/3 credits/15 credits Responsible Institution NPU Opening Semester Fall Teaching Profile 40 hours Lectures / 8 hours mechanical testing Course Type Technical Textbook and References John Scheirs (2000) Compositional and Failure Analysis Textbook of Polymers: A Practical Approach, Wiley ISBN 9780471625728 References/Articles Course Description This module provides the student with an understanding of the most important failure mechanisms of polymers due to cracking, stress-corrosion and creep.
 The mechanisms of failure are studied together with the theoretical background to fracture parameters and their use in engineering applications.
-The module includes: Fracture mechanics concepts of crack extension force, strain energy release rate, stresses at ta crack tip, stress intensity factor, solutions for engineering problems, toughening mechanisms in materials and concept of crack resistance curves, materials design for fracture resistance.
-(Chapters/hours) Manufacturate of Control described and being Chapter 1: Morphological aspects of fracture: ductile and brittle failure and the factors influencing each type of failure.
-Fractography.
-Chapter 2: Morphological examples of different fracture types.
-Chapter 3: Fracture transitions.
-Chapter 4: Modes of failure and crack loading.
-Chapter 5: Linear-elastic fracture mechanics concepts: Thermodynamic concepts and generalised energy criterion.
+The module includes: Fracture mechanics concepts of crack extension force, strain energy release rate, stresses at the crack tip, stress intensity factor, solutions for engineering problems, elastic-plastic fracture mechanics and fracture energy.
+The interaction of stresses at the crack tip and the environmental factors are studied and the environmental conditions that can lead to this mode of failure.
+The important failure modes of creep and stress relaxation are addressed with respect both materials testing and to stresses on engineering components in service.
+Course Arrangement (Chapters/hours) Chapter 1: Morphological aspects of fracture: ductile and brittle failure and the effects of temperature and strain rate on the type of failure.
+Chapter 2: Modes of failure and crack loading.
+Chapter 3: Linear-elastic fracture mechanics concepts: Thermodynamic concepts and generalised energy criterion.
 Griffith's equation.
 Fracture energy and crack extension force.
-Practical application of the compliance

-method.

-Use of matrices, determinants and eigenvalues and their application to stress and strain fields.
-Use of matrices, determinants and eigenvalues and their application to stress and strain fields.
-Plane stress and strain.
-Stress distribution at the tip of a crack, stress discontinuity.
+Practical application of the compliance method.
+Chapter 4: Stress distribution at the tip of a crack.
 Stress intensity factor and its use in design and failure prediction.
-Influence of a plastic zone at the tip of a

-crack.
-Elastic-plastic fracture mechanics: The critical crack tip opening displacement and J-integral concepts.

-Development of tough materials: Toughness and influence of microstructure.
-Micro-mechanics of fracture and crack resistance concept, R-curves.

-8 hours of practical laboratories

-Fracture of glass slides experiment

-Interpretation of fracture data

-100 grades
+Influence of a plastic zone at the tip of a crack.
+Chapter 5: Elastic-plastic fracture mechanics: The critical crack tip opening displacement and J-integral concepts.
+Chapter 6: Stress-corrosion cracking: conditions that lead to stress-corrosion failure, interaction of crack growth and environmental conditions, design to mitigate against stress-corrosion cracking.
+Chapter 7: Creep: Phenomenological aspects of creep and recovery in polymeric materials.
+Compounding effects of polymer degradation.
+Creep and stress relaxation tests and presentation of data.
+Theories of creep and application to different materials.
+Creep fracture.
+Development of creep resistant polymers.
+Experimental & Practical 16 hours of practical laboratories Section Hours Learning Outcomes Other Information Assessment Profile Grading Policy 100 grades Coursework Practical experiments Examination (written) . ,